ansible/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

 - hostnames: [mydev1, mydev2]

-In addition, hostnames can contain a special '%d' formatter along with a 'count' parameter that lets you easily expand hostnames that follow a simple name and number pattern; i.e. ``hostnames: "mydev%d", count: 2`` will expand to [mydev1, mydev2].
+In addition, hostnames can contain a special '%d' formatter along with a 'count' parameter that lets you easily expand hostnames that follow a simple name and number pattern; in other words, ``hostnames: "mydev%d", count: 2`` will expand to [mydev1, mydev2].

 If your playbook acts on existing Packet devices, you can only pass the 'hostname' and 'device_ids' parameters.
 The following playbook shows how you can reboot a specific Packet device by setting the 'hostname' parameter: